 - Does care planning account for my detox needs, therapy needs, or both?

 - Am I passed from one staff member to another, as shifts change?

 What Is Day To Day Life Like, In Treatment?

 Detox from alcohol or substance misuse in a clinic can last anywhere from a few days to several weeks, depending on multiple factors.
-Depending on usage levels, many will be able to progress to the next stage of treatment after just a few days.
-Others may take much longer than this to progress.
-Clinic staff understand this.
+Getting clear of the physical effects of alcohol or substance misuse in detox could take 3-6 days, for lighter use cases.
+Others may take 7 days or longer.
+This is normal.

 - Is it possible to see internal photos of the centre, before admitting?

 - Can you send me an example of what the daily schedule is like, in the clinic?